ec-jrc/KCEO-Glossary/docs/spectral_band.md

 ## 1 Definition

 Part of the electromagnetic spectrum of specific wavelengths.
-In remote sensing usually described by central wavelength and bandwidth.
+In [Remote Sensing](../remote_sensing) usually described by central wavelength and bandwidth.

 ### Notes